In the UK, we are fortunate to have the luxury of water running directly into our homes and buildings.

 In all likelihood, a combination of techniques will be required for your building or water distribution system.

-The following water treatment techniques can be employed to deal with bacteria in water:
+There are several water treatment methods that can be employed to deal with bacteria in water.

 Chlorine is added to water for disinfection and control of microbiological contaminants.